 With NORM 2.03, the imputations are created very easily.
-After a burn-in period of 2000 iterations, every further 200 iterations the imputed data sets are stored.
+After a burn-in period of 2000 iterations, the imputed data sets are stored after every further 200 iterations.
 Finally, m = 5 multiply imputed data sets are used for our analysis.
 Investigations of time-series and autocorrelation plots did not suggest any convergence problems.
-Notice that in the imputer's and the analyst's model the same set of input data, i.e., variables and observations, is used to avoid problems of misspecification - see Meng (1995) or Schafer (2001).
+Notice that in the imputer's and the analyst's model the same set of input data, i.e. variables and observations, is used in order to avoid problems of misspecification - see Meng (1995) or Schafer (2001).
+Some final differences remain between the imputer's model assuming multivariate normality and the analyst's model assuming truncated normal distributions but they are less critical than neglecting important variables.
+This is due to the fact that draws of the missing data, given the observed data from their posterior predictive distribution, are averages over the observed data posterior of $\psi$ given $Y{obs}$ .
+Thus, $\psi$ and $\theta$ may differ.